open-edge-insights/eii-core/docker_setup/README.md

 ## Pre-requisities:
 1. Install latest docker cli/docker daemon by following [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce).
 Follow **Install using the repository** and **Install Docker CE (follow first 2 steps)** sections there.
 Also, follow the manage docker as a non-root user section at [post install](https://docs.docker.com/install/linux/linux-postinstall/) to run docker without sudo
 2. Configure proxy settings for docker client to connect to internet and for containers to access internet by following [this](https://docs.docker.com/network/proxy/).
-One can copy the below json object to ~/.docker/config.json (**Note**: `Depending on the geo location where the system is setup, please use the proxy settings of that geo`):
+One can copy the below json object to ~/.docker/config.json (**Note**: `Depending on the geo location where the system is setup, please use the proxy settings of that geo.
+This change may not be needed in  non-proxy environment`):

     ```
     {